 Here’s the first trick.
 You only want to cook salmon until it’s barely done in the center – you can tell when it’s ready by using a knife and peeking into the middle of the salmon.
-If it’s firm, but still has a small amount of uncooked salmon in the center take it out of the oven then loosely cover with aluminum foil.
-Then, let it rest for 10 minutes.
+If it’s firm, but still has a small amount of uncooked salmon in the center take it out of the oven, and then loosely cover with aluminum foil.
+Let the salmon rest for 10 minutes.
 During this time, the center will cook just enough to be perfect.

 Another trick is to use a thermometer.
 We take our salmon out when the center reaches 125 degrees F (51 degrees C).
 Then, remove, cover with foil and rest.

 Finally, (and, yes we realize that this one is coming from a recipe website) – Don’t trust the recipe cooking time.

 Let us explain.
 Ovens vary, it stinks, but it’s true.
 So, while our filets of salmon might take 10 minutes to bake, yours may take longer.

 So, be mindful of how your salmon is cooking.
 It’s completely fine to check the salmon a little earlier than the recipe states.
 You’ll usually find us checking twice.
 To test for doneness, remove the salmon from the oven, close the oven door (to keep the heat in) then check the fish the same way we mentioned above.
 If the salmon needs more time, slide it back into the oven.
 If not, pat yourself on the back, you just prevented overcooked salmon.

 Recipe updated, originally posted February 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

 Easy Sour Cream Baked Salmon